JesterInvestor/Triviacast/FARCASTER.md

 Farcaster features, like authentication, sending notifications, and interacting with the user's wallet.

+Note: The Triviacast platform's native coin is $TRIV (contract: `0x73385Ee7392C105d5898048F96a1bDF551B2D936`).
+At launch, $TRIV will be airdropped to top users on the leaderboard; detailed eligibility and snapshot timing will be announced separately.

 ### Requirements

 Before getting started, make sure you have: